heron2014/react-native-installation-guide/README.md

 ## Steps to set up Android development

-If you already have Android Studio installed and SDK I highly recommend that you uninstall and start fresh again if you didn't manage before to make it work.
+If you already have Android Studio installed and SDK I highly recommend that you uninstall and start fresh again if you didn't manage to make it work previously.

 Check out this link to uninstall Android Studio: ```http://stackoverflow.com/questions/17625622/how-to-completely-uninstall-android-studio```